The core assignment of this course is a documented research paper (1500-2000 words in length = approx. 6 - 8 pages double spaced, 12-point font).

-- An example of a secondary source is our textbook, though the textbook also contains excerpts of primary sources, which you may use as a source in your paper.
+- An example of a secondary source is our textbook, though the textbook also contains excerpts of primary sources, which you may use as a source in your essay.

-- Outline the results of your research and the plan for your paper (you are not required to submit the outline).
+- Outline the results of your research and then plan for your essay (note you are not required to submit the outline).

-- Write the final draft and be sure to include a Works Cited List, and use the correct MLA documentation style.
+- Write the final draft and be sure to include a Works Cited List; be sure to use the correct MLA document.